notimewaste/blog/apps/index.md

 * Can store unlimited number of text clips and can be configured by user
 * Sleek interface with material design
 * Simple notification ,can be configured by users
-* Share the clips to any other app like Facebook,watsapp
+* Share the clips to any other app like Facebook, WhatsApp
 * Can take backup for existing clips and restore them
 * Clips can be recovered even after reboot or crash
 * Easy to use  Material Design User Interface with simple click and swipe